jacobwalker0814/acme-crm/README.md

 ===================================

 # Installation
+## Install Dependencies
 Install Composer if necessary
     curl -sS https://getcomposer.org/installer | php

 Run composer install
     php -f composer.phar install

+## Configure Database
+Copy the file `config/config.example.ini` to `config/config.ini` then change the database connection credentials.

+Create a database matching what you specified in the configuration file and grant the appropriate permissions.
+For example you might run:

+    CREATE DATABASE acme_crm;
+    GRANT ALL ON acme_crm.* TO 'acme_user'@localhost IDENTIFIED BY 'acme_password';

+Next source the file `contacts.sql` into the new database.

 ### Part I. Abstract Model